 If you're craving some ooey-gooey, melty mozzarella and cheddar cheese goodness I challenge you to find something more satisfying (and straightforward) than a grilled cheese quesadilla.
 Made with three simple ingredients, this dish is not only easy to make, but also customizable with so many toppings and side options to add more yummy tastes and textures.

 Whether you are after a hearty meal, speedy snack or side to serve with a comforting soup like this Spicy Mexican Soup with Beans and Corn, there are numerous ways to make this recipe your own.

-Just like my Halloumi and Smashed Avocado Sandwich and Mexican Corn Soup a cheese quesadilla is perfect for lunch or brunch.
+Just like my Halloumi and Smashed Avocado Sandwich, Mexican Corn Soup and Tuna Melt Quesadilla, a cheese quesadilla is perfect for lunch or brunch.
 Take a look at my Jackfruit Tacos, another delicious Mexican-inspired vegetarian recipe that you can also customize with tasty toppings like my quick and easy Guacamole.

 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!

 ✅ 4 reasons why you'll love this recipe: